Ask Experts Questions for FREE Help!

 New Member

-Not sure if this helps, but I had already replaced my battery this season beacuse my I let the winter kill my old one.
+Not sure if this helps, but I had already replaced my battery this season because my I let the winter kill my old one.
 I didn't charge it because it was showing 12.2 Volts on 2 different meters.
 On the advice of a friend, I put it on a 2 Amp trickle charge overnight, and it read 12.7 the next day.
 Since then, I've started up 4 times with a little hesitation that actually seems to get better every time I start again.
 I think I'll still adjust my valves, but the extra juice did the trick for me at least as an interim fix.

-Thread Tools Search this Thread
+Question Tools Search this Question

-Search this Thread:
+Search this Question:

 Advanced Search